 “Men act and women appear. … Women watch themselves being looked at.” – John Berger, Ways of Seeing

 In 1972 the British art critic John Berger published a follow-up book to his BBC series analyzing the power of media images.
 Titled Ways of Seeing, Berger’s rhetoric was direct and spare, his arguments surgically incisive.
-In one chapter, Berger articulated a fundamental calculus of gender and power, one with deep roots in our cultural history and continuing relevance to our present historical moment (if in doubt, consider some of the rhetorical chatter about the female candidate in the upcoming U.S. presidential election).
+In one chapter, Berger articulated a fundamental calculus of gender and power, one with deep roots in our cultural history and continuing relevance to our present historical moment.

 Berger lays it out with absolute clarity: the history of the nude in western painting is essentially the history of men looking at women.
 This male gaze has constructed the female body as a passive object of desire, a subject to be looked at, possessed, and consumed – as opposed to an actual person with a history and agency.
 The contemporary version of this, the full spectrum of tropes and clichés, litters electronic social media.
 Sites like Facebook, Fotoblur, and 500px are chock full of inane girly shots and pin-up poses – images of objects not people – that are the distant electronic descendents of our art historical past, just the latest node on the evolutionary ladder called culture.

 In this mythology, men act.
-They gain power through what they control and acquire, and display this power through their possessions – large homes, fast cars, ostentatious watches, expensive suits, and generically seductive women (consider, for instance, the other candidate in the upcoming U. S. presidential election).
+They gain power through what they control and acquire, and display this power through their possessions – large homes, fast cars, ostentatious watches, expensive suits, and generically seductive women.

 “A woman must continually watch herself.
 She is almost continually accompanied by her own image of herself.” – John Berger